 Class 6 was animation only for me and I was lucky to have a mentor that was focusing on animation only.
 After class 6, I spent only three weeks putting on procedural textures and render it using a very simple fake GI light-rig.

 At AM we're under a very strict deadline, which is really good.
 We simply have no choice but to make all the non-anim stuff simple.
-If I was going to attempt anything like the Ratatouille-sets (ref Lango's post) for my whole short (1 min 10 sec actually screen time), it would have taken me decades to finish and the motivation would have been
+If I was going to attempt anything like the Ratatouille-sets (ref Lango's post) for my whole short (1 min 10 sec actually screen time), it would have taken me decades to finish and the motivation would have been gone long before that and the film would probably never been finished.

 The purpose of my short is to get a job as an animator.
 And because of that, focusing on animation was really important to me.
 My short has about 1 min of actually animation and doing that in one 3 month term was really hard (AM recommend 30 sec max for a 3 month pace).
 It took 12+ hours a day, every day.
 It is possible for a while, cause it's sooo much fun doing it, but there's only a certain amount of time you can keep up with that before you crack.